OpenSourceAP/CrossSection/README.md

 As a stand-alone client for Windows, we recommend [Sourcetree](https://www.sourcetreeapp.com/).

-If you use Git, you should definitely add to .gitignore the following lines:
+If you use Git, you should definitely add the following lines to .gitignore:

 ```
 Signals/Data/**